doctorvanmartin/homeassistant-ariston-sensor/README.md

 # homeassistant-ariston-sensor

+Now moving to https://github.com/julupanter/ariston-remotethermo-home-assistant-v2 a fork of chomupashchuk adapted to work directly with HACS.
+It has configurable sensors, climate and other and gives services to write data, not only read.

 Ariston Net integration with home assistant, for devices using the Ariston Sensys thermostats or similar devices that connect to the ariston remotethermo app https://www.ariston-net.remotethermo.com , also called Ariston Net (apk for mobile devices).

 This plugin will add sensors for the main controlled data, and need a configuration in the configuration.yaml file like: